Every Consulting Firm Needs a Discovery Service

 Included in the consultancy diagnostic: every possible characteristic of the prototypical client pain it is specialized in.
 And all these characteristics are the input for the roadmap in Step 2.

-Roadmapping is often falsely assumed as the act of designing a roadmap.
+'Roadmapping' is often falsely assumed as the act of designing a roadmap.
 Huh.
-And indeed, a vital output of the roadmapping process is a roadmap :-).
+Indeed, a vital output of the roadmapping process is a roadmap :-).

 However, creating such a roadmap requires a synthesis of all the knowledge and expertise of a consultancy.
 It determines all the significant components and the prioritization hierarchy to solve the client's problem.
 And most importantly, it also secures buy-in and support from executive stakeholders.